Diana housing block

 Team: Antti Lehto (partner in charge), Emilia Ellilä (project architect), Leena Buller (landscape arch. in charge), Kristina Östman, Anna-Kaisa Aalto, Anni-Mari Anttola, Timo Arjanko, Lassi Luotonen, Timo Paananen, Daniel Reini, Antonino Vitale

-Photography: Martin Sommerschield (Kuvio Ltd), Daniel Reini (INARO), Tuomas Uusheimo
+Photography: Mika Huisman, Martin Sommerschield (Kuvio Ltd), Daniel Reini (INARO), Tuomas Uusheimo

-The architectonic expression has its origins in the area’s industrial past and a variety of housing typologies.
+The architectonic expression has its origins in the variety of housing typologies and the area’s industrial past.

 Location